MicrosoftDocs/win32/desktop-src/HyperV_v2/testreplicationconnection-msvm-replicationservice.md

 ---
-Description: 'Verifies if the replication can be enabled from the current host system to the specified recovery system.' ms.assetid: '404855d5-9a1f-4079-b46d-b378fafff5bb'
+Description: Verifies if the replication can be enabled from the current host system to the specified recovery system. ms.assetid: 404855d5-9a1f-4079-b46d-b378fafff5bb
-title: 'TestReplicationConnection method of the Msvm\_ReplicationService class'
+title: TestReplicationConnection method of the Msvm\_ReplicationService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TestReplicationConnection method of the Msvm\_ReplicationService class